 Why I hear you ask do you not like holidays?
 Well maybe not.
 But I’ll tell you anyway.
 Where do I start?
 Probably the fact that I’ve had many disasters.
 And then there is the fact that I don’t like flying. ( I’m ok with boats provided its a short journey).
 Where do you get a suitable climate if you are fair skinned like me, and I’m being kind to myself with that description, cause I’m actually pasty white.
 Go somewhere like Spain where the temperature can reach 33 degrees and you are asking for trouble.
 Which is exactly what I did some years ago and the result was disastrous.
 What was I thinking?

 After driving from Belfast to Girona ( I did mention I don’t like flying) we booked into what was supposed to be our base for the next few weeks.
 A house had been rented for us by a friend in Spain.
 Either the friend didn’t like us, and wasn’t really our friend, or he didn’t actually have a look at it.
 Enough to say it was well below my expectations.
 So I did what any woman in my position would do.
 I threw a tantrum.
 I cried and I blamed the hubby.
-I point blank refused to stay in Casa Twadell.
+I point blank refused to stay in Casa Twadell. ( only NI readers will get that reference).
 After negotiation with the management we got an upgrade and for a while I was content.
 That was until the temperature reached 40 degrees.
 As a result of the high temperatures, forest fires broke out in the hills nearby.
 We awoke, well rather we got up the next morning (there was no air conditioning so sleep was nigh impossible) to find the car covered in ash.
 It was drifting in from the forest fires and although the smell of wood burning in Autumn is pleasant, it’s not what you want on a holiday in Spain.
 It smelt more like Belfast on the 11th night.
 So we were now risking suffering from lack of air and being burnt out of our holiday home.

 It couldn’t get any worse.
 Don’t bet on it?
 After a lovely meal in the nearby Santa Christina d’Aro, I began to feel a tightening in my joints.
 They had become noticeably red but I put it down to sunburn and rubbed in cooling cream.
 The next morning I awoke to find I was wearing a pair of inflated rubber gloves.
 What you may ask?
 It was only when I had a proper look I realised that both hands had swollen so badly that they looked like inflated rubber gloves.
 Panic set in.
 We set off looking for a doctor, hubby pretending all was ok, but actually imagining how he would cope in a foreign country with the wife in hospital.